 Once back from winter break, Beverly Hills’ four public K-8 schools are poised to finish out their final semesters in the traditional education model that has been a hallmark of this community for generations.

 In one of its first orders of business, on Thursday evening the newly seated Board of Education unanimously approved a $250,000 consultant proposal with the Leadership Advisory Group (LAG) to provide strategic management as the district moves forward with reconfiguration.

-On Tuesday, the Board of Education voted 4-1 to enter into an eight-week temporary contract with Calabasas-based Nastec International, Inc. to provide armed security at Beverly Hills Unified School District starting Monday when classes resume.
+The Board of Education unanimously voted to approve a $1 million contract with Calabasas-based Nastec International, Inc. to provide armed security at Beverly Hills Unified schools.

 The Beverly Hills community is invited to the upcoming installation of new Board of Education members Rachelle Marcus and Tristen Walker-Shuman on Tuesday, Dec.
 11, at 5 p.m. at the STC/Jon Cherney Lecture Hall at Beverly Hills High School.
 The meeting will also serve as the annual reorganizational meeting for the rotating body of elected officials.

 Beverly Hills voters overwhelming selected Rachelle Marcus to serve on the Board of Education, giving her 46.61 percent of the vote in Tuesday’s election.
 Tristen Walker-Shuman nabbed the second open spot with 32.69 percent of the vote.

 Come fall 2019, the Beverly Hills Unified School District is set to include a dedicated middle school following Tuesday’s 3-0 vote to move ahead with a plan to reconfigure the district’s century-old education model.